guardian/dotcom-rendering/docs/architecture/3rd party technical review/002-ipsos-tagging.md

 Should the events being sent client-side:

 -   Audit the current version of the script ensuring it only does what is expected and create a hash of it.
-This is particularly complicated
+This is particularly complicated for Ipsos because its tag fetches further scripts.
 -   Add [subresource intregrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) so the script could not be modified maliciously.

 ### AMP